 Family members of the judges and those who have already attended the IWR are not eligible to apply.

 What does it cover?

 Entrants can apply for either full or partial funding.
-Full funding covers all participation of a “complete package” in the Iceland Writers Retreat, as detailed on our website (including accommodation).
-The scholarship also includes round-trip flights to Iceland.
+Full funding covers one participant fee, four nights accommodation at the Retreat hotel (Foss Hotel Reykjavik), and round-trip flights to Iceland.

-Partial funding covers the participant fee for the Standard Package only, and neither accommodation nor round trip flights.
+Partial funding covers the participant fee only, and neither accommodation nor round trip flights.

 Please ensure that you apply for the most suitable category for you, as if you apply for full funding you are very unlikely to be considered for a partial award.
 (Note that we usually have many more applications for full funding than partial funding.)

 The award does not include airport transfers, travel insurance, travel visas (if applicable)**, other incidentals or meals not listed in the itinerary, or the Relax & Write extension.